decodedsports/DecodedSports.com/dorm/README.md

 <em>This library is an in-house product of [DecodedSports.com](https://www.decodedsports.com)</em>

-DORM is a Python SQLite database Object-relational Mapper (ORM) that implements the simplest, most lightweight, most naive possible ORM.
+DORM is a Python SQLite database Object-relational Mapper (ORM) that implements the simplest, most lightweight, most naive possible ORM for quick and dirty data wrangling.

 # Features